paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-10-05-kunstmuseum_basel.markdown

 {% picture /2016/10/kunstmuseum_lewitt.jpg alt="" %}
 {% endfigure %}

-Along the far wall, a recreation of **[Sol LeWitt][9]**'s arrangement of geometric shapes had been recreated.
+Along the far wall, **[Sol LeWitt][9]**'s arrangement of geometric shapes had been recreated.
 Not only was this striking, but I thought it worked well as an artistic representation of a front-end component library.

 {% figure caption:"Josef Albers, <cite>Fugue</cite>, 1925" class:"u-extend" %}
 {% picture showcase /2016/10/kunstmuseum_albers.jpg alt="" %}